ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

  * Removed the use of using a copy of Briding-Header.h
  * Changed the BMSClient.intialize method
  * Removed filters and capture methods for BMSLogger
- * Added iniit method for BMSAnalytics
+ * Added init method for BMSAnalytics

 ## Release Notes

 ## Copyrights
 Copyright 2016 IBM Corp.